xgeoff/moirad/pages/moirad.md

 In the shadows of battle, his courage would shine,
 A beacon of hope in the ruins of time.

-### Chapter 7: The Capture of Troilus

-Beneath the shadowed gates of Troy’s mighty wall,
-Young Troilus rode forth, heedless of the call.
-A prince of bright beauty, his laughter like gold,
-Yet fate had determined, his story was told.
-Achilles lay hidden, a lion in wait,
+**Book XI: The Sacking of Neighboring Cities

+In those first days, when war’s bright fury soared, The Greeks struck Troy, a tempest forged in swords.
+Beneath the sun’s fierce, golden gaze,
+They sought to seize the prize, the spoils of their blaze.

+Achilles, swift as the eagle’s flight,
+Led forth his Myrmidons, hearts burning bright.
+With shields that gleamed like the morning sun,
+They marched toward Lyrnessus, their fates begun.

+The walls rose high, but trembled in fear,
-For the moment to strike, the dance of fate.
+For the wrath of Achilles drew ever near.

-With the swiftness of Mercury, he charged through the glade,
-And found the young prince, with his heart unafraid.
-But Troilus, brave still, drew his spear with intent,
-And faced the fierce warrior, his fate heaven-sent.
+With spear in hand and rage in his chest,
+He dashed through the gates, an unyielding quest.

+King Mynes stood tall, a lion in pride,
-But the cunning Achilles would not let him flee,
+But Achilles, relentless, would not be denied.
-For in this cruel game, the victor must be.

-With a clash and a roar, they battled like stars,
-Amidst the fierce clang of their raucous guitars.
-But destiny loomed, a dark cloud of dread,
-As Achilles struck true, and Troilus fell dead.
-His beauty, his laughter, silenced by strife,
-As the whispers of fate stole away his life.

-The Trojans now mourned, their prince lost to night,
-As Achilles rode back, with the spoils of the fight.
+With a mighty thrust, his spear found its mark,
-Yet the heart of the war grew heavier still,
+And the echoes of death rang clear in the dark.

+Lyrnessus fell, a blaze in the night,
+As flames licked the walls, a terrible sight.
+Briseis was taken, a prize of his fight,
+While the Myrmidons cheered, their spirits alight.

+Through Pedasus next, they cut their swift path,
-For the blood of the fallen would always fulfill.
+The cries of the fallen igniting their wrath.
-In the annals of time, may we learn from this woe,
-That the price of our glory is the sorrow we sow.
+With every step, the glory grew bright,
+As the Greek forces claimed victory by night.

-**Book XIII: First Assault on the Walls**
+**Book XII: First Assault on the Walls**

 The siege’s dawn broke fierce and burning red,
 The sun, a watchful eye o’er countless dead.